MichaelOdumosu57/crexi_take_home/docs/Part1.md

 * I did development with a very different styling syntax how can I learn synatax standards
 * I see your convetions for naming .html and .scss how can I get the @angular-eslint/schematics to work
 * How do I update the loading text incase something is taking too long
+* structural directive *ngIf *ngSwitchcase, the values may never change how can I get that not to render on the html